Psalms Christian Midi, MP3, Sheet Music, Help Files

 Wave and MP3 Music Files

 I have provided MP3 files (compressed wave files) for each Psalm.
-MP3 files tend to sound the same on all soundcards and can be readily converted to CD's through many free programs such as MusicMatch.
+MP3 files tend to sound the same on all soundcards and can be readily converted to CD's through many free programs and can be readily imported into ITunes.
 Unfortunately, they are much more memory intensive than the midi format.
 Be aware that most mp3 files are in excess of 1 MB.

 Conversion of NWC, Midi Files to MP3, Wave and CD Formats.